basicallydan/danhough.com/_posts/2016-03-04-github-webhooks-with-flask.markdown

 which feels quite heavy-handed at times.
-Simultaneously, [Elli](https://twitter.com/elli_thomas) has been learning Python with [Code First Girls](https://twitter.com/codefirstgirls) and in the process, the minimalistic web framework [Flask](http://flask.pocoo.org/).
+Simultaneously, [Elli](https://twitter.com/elli_thomas) has been learning Python with [Code First Girls](https://twitter.com/codefirstgirls) and in the process, the minimalistic Python web framework [Flask](http://flask.pocoo.org/).
 I was inspired to do three things:

 1. Automate deployment of my blog
 2. Do a small but challenging Python project outside of work
 3. Use Flask for something so I can know what Elli is talking about

-So naturally I decided to write a Flask app which could automate deployment of my blog.
+So naturally I decided to write a Flask app to implement my solution.
 One evening last week, brain-tired after a long day at the office and a little bit unwell, I typed `mkdir` in Terminal I deliriously asked myself, "what is this app supposed to do?" and my brain responded stupidly, "the thing."